Random Forest Weighted Local Fr\'echet Regression with Random Objects: Introduction

 The rest of the paper is organized as follows.
 In Section~\ref{sec2}, we give an overview of Fr\'echet regression and introduce the random forest weighted local constant Fr\'echet regression (RFWLCFR) method.
-In Section~\ref{sec3}, we establish the consistency and develop the asymptotic convergence rate and asymptotic normality of RFWLCFR.
+In Section~\ref{sec3}, we establish the consistency and develop other asymptotic theories of RFWLCFR.
 In Section~\ref{sec4}, we present the random forest weighted local linear Fr\'echet regression (RFWLLFR) approach as the generalization of RFWLCFR and confirm its consistency in estimation.
-In Section~\ref{sec5}, we conduct comprehensive simulation studies to examine our proposals in different settings, including probability distributions, symmetric positive-definite matrices, and spherical data.
-In Section~\ref{sec6}, we apply our methods to the Human Mortality Data, where the responses are age-at-death distribution, and New York taxi data, where the responses are taxi ride networks.
+In {Section~\ref{add sec}, a novel measure of variable importance is introduced.} In Section~\ref{sec5}, we conduct comprehensive simulation studies to examine our proposals in different settings, including probability distributions, symmetric positive-definite matrices, and spherical data.
+In Section~\ref{sec6}, we apply our methods to the New York taxi data, where the response is a taxi ride network, and human mortality data, where the response is age-at-death distribution.
 Section~\ref{sec7} concludes the paper with some discussions.
+All proofs and additional material are presented in the appendices.

-\section{Proposed method}
+\section{Proposed Method}

+Before formally presenting our first method in Section~\ref{sec2.2}, we undertake some preliminary preparations.
+This encompasses furnishing a background introduction to Fr\'echet regression and explaining the process of constructing Fr\'echet trees, which is a fundamental constituent of our method.